10 Pieces of Valuable Advice for New Agents

 By getting out in the community and meeting people on the street, in the local coffee shop, at the high school basketball game, you’ll develop a deeper understanding of what you’re helping those in your town protect.

 10. “Spend the majority of your time in front of people and listen to their needs and wants.
-Hire staff and run your agency like the business it is.
+Run your agency like the business it is.
 Remember to have patience and perseverance.” – Larry Marshall, NM agent

-As you start your rewarding insurance career as a Farm Bureau agent, take in some of this career advice from those who have been in the business.
+As you start your rewarding journey as a Farm Bureau agent, take in some of this advice from those who have been in the business.
 For more valuable information as you continue on your Farm Bureau journey, sign up for our newsletter!